-Fans, players, and media converged at the Los Angeles Athletic Club this past Saturday to see Dwyane Wade unveil the All-Star Weekend “Moments” colorway of the “Way of Wade 6” by Li-Ning.
+Fans, players, and media came through the Los Angeles Athletic Club on Saturday to see Dwyane Wade unveil the All-Star Weekend “Moments” colorway of the “Way of Wade 6” by Li-Ning.

 Only 30 pairs of the limited sneaker, which was produced as a tribute to Wade’s fans, were released for sale via an in-person lottery.

 Despite not being an All-Star in 2018, Wade was motivated to create the shoe because of the high amount of votes he continues to receive each year.